-Non-EU sellers are also able to file OSS returns and will have to select a country to register.
-This will normally be the country where stock enters the EU.
+Non-EU sellers are also able to file OSS returns and will have to register in the country where stock first enters the EU.

-These changes mean that sellers holding multiple registrations (due to breaching distance sales thresholds) will be able to deregister.
-It is important to note that businesses holding stock in different EU countries will be required to remain VAT registered.
+These changes mean that sellers holding multiple registrations (due to breaching distance sales thresholds) will be able to deregister although it is important to note that businesses holding stock in different EU countries will be required to remain VAT registered in those countries.

 2. Abolishing the small consignment relief

 The €22 VAT exemption on low value consignments being imported into the EU for delivery to consumers will be withdrawn.
-From July 2021, VAT must be charged at the time of sale (at the rate of VAT in their customers country) for consignments not exceeding €150 and paid via a new return called the ‘Import One Stop Shop’.
+From July 2021, import VAT is due on all goods imported to the EU regardless of value.
+To mitigate the impact on customer, suppliers have the option to charge VAT at the time of sale (at the rate of VAT in their customers country) for consignments not exceeding €150 and pay via a new return called the ‘Import One Stop Shop’.
 No import VAT will be paid by the seller.
 The IOSS will report distance selling throughout the EU of consignments imported into the EU.

 3. Marketplaces become the deemed seller and VAT collector